Hormones and Weight Loss: Understanding How They Affect Each Other - A Comprehensive Guide

 Reducing Exposure to Environmental Toxins

 Lastly, reducing exposure to environmental toxins can help maintain hormonal balance and minimize hormone-related weight gain.
+Assessing and targeting hormonal factors, such as leptin, cortisol, insulin, estrogen, ghrelin, neuropeptide Y, glucagon-like peptide-1, peptide YY, and cholecystokinin, is crucial in this process.
 Exogenous oestrogens are environmental sources of oestrogen that mimic the body’s hormones and can cause hormonal imbalances.

 These toxins are found in various items including food, plastics, and other household products.
 By being cautious about the use of products that may contain these toxins, you can take another step towards maintaining a hormonal balance and managing your weight.